-Indeed so committed has Shriver become to the issue of British loyalism that at times it seemed to make her oblivious to the import of her own actions.
-In 2013 she appeared in a publicity photo for Britain’s right-wing Daily Mail newspaper with a carefully placed mug beside her, sporting the name and logo of the Ulster Freedom Fighters (aka. the Ulster Defence Association) on it.
-For those readers who are unaware of the organisation, the UFF-UDA is a pro-UK terrorist group in the contested Six Counties that claimed the lives of hundreds of Irish men, women and children during the course of the 1966-2005 war.
+Indeed Shriver became so enamoured of northern “loyalism” that at times it seemed to make her oblivious to the import of her own actions.
+In 2013 she appeared in a publicity photo for Britain’s right-wing Daily Mail newspaper with a carefully placed mug beside her, printed with the name and logo of the Ulster Freedom Fighters (aka. the Ulster Defence Association).
+For those readers who are unaware of the organisation, the UFF-UDA is a pro-UK terrorist group in the contested Six Counties which took the lives of hundreds of Irish men, women and children during the course of the 1966-2005 war.
 Such memorabilia is usually sold to help fund its activities and subsidise its gunmen and bombers, past or present.
-While the sight of such an item in the American writer’s home drew much online commentary in Ireland, it was ignored by the London media, most of which views armed unionist gangs not as “terrorists” but as “paramilitaries”.
+While the sight of such an item in the American writer’s home drew much online comment in Ireland, it was largely ignored by the London media, most of which views armed unionist gangs not as “terrorists” but as “paramilitaries”.

-Unfortunately, its seems that the Guardian falls into that morally-flexible category of British journalism, where people who kill in the defence of the United Kingdom are less reprehensible than those who kill in opposition to the United Kingdom.
-Regardless of the origins of the UFF-UDA mug in Lionel Shriver’s possession, or her own frequently stated condemnation of all politically-motivated violence, to pose with the item, the printed name artfully turned to face the camera, sends out a message of some kind, to someone, somewhere.
+Unfortunately, its seems that the Guardian falls into that morally-flexible category of British journalism, where people who kill in defence of the United Kingdom are less reprehensible than those who kill in opposition to the United Kingdom.
+Regardless of the origins of the UFF-UDA mug in Lionel Shriver’s possession, or her own well-known and frequently stated condemnation of all politically-motivated violence, to pose with the item, the name artfully turned to face the camera, sends out a message of some kind, to someone, somewhere.
 And by continuing to promote her career in the arts and literature through the pages of its newspaper, the liberal publication is complicit in that message, whether it likes it or not.